publicarray/Mac-Rumors-iOS-app/README.md

 The app uses use of the social module: https://github.com/viezel/TiSocial.Framework/tree/1.7.0 v1.7

-To install it on Mac OS X place the extracted folder in the `~/Library/Application Support/Titanium/modules/` folder. for Windows 7 extract the folder into `C:\Users\username\AppData\Roaming (or C:\ProgramData\Titanium on Titanium Studio 1.0.1 and earlier)`
+To install it on Mac OS X place the extracted folder in the `~/Library/Application Support/Titanium/modules/` folder.
+Where `~` is your home folder

+For Windows 7 extract the folder into: `C:\Users\username\AppData\Roaming (or C:\ProgramData\Titanium on Titanium Studio 1.0.1 and earlier)`

 Or in Titanium Studio you can go to `Help > Install Mobile Module`.

-where `~` is your home folder

 ### Appcelerator License: